gpreviatti/startup-script-debian/README.md

-# Startup-script-debian
+# Startup script debian like linux distributions

-This script will be install some development common packages to help you on day by day, enjoy and send some sugestion if you have
+This script will be install some development common packages to help you on day by day, enjoy and send some sugestion if you have.
 Thanks and best regards 😁

 # Using

+download script
 ```shell
 wget https://github.com/gpreviatti/startup-script-debian/raw/master/startup.sh
 ```

 change the permisions of script to able to execute it
 ```shell
 chmod 775 startup.sh
 ```